BACK TO DIRECTIVES

 Why This Fails for Most People

 Most people equate discipline with constant effort.
-They treat rest as weakness or indulgence and wait until exhaustion forces a stop.
+They treat rest as weakness and wait until exhaustion forces a stop.

 This creates boom-and-bust cycles instead of steady execution.